Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_and_dbt/data_engineering_with_snowpark_python_and_dbt.md

 <!-- ------------------------ -->
 ## Create the dbt Project
-Duration: 2
+Duration: 10

 The easiest way to get started with dbt, and ensure you have the most up-to-date dbt configurations, is to the run the `dbt init` command.
-The `dbt init` process will create two folders in the directory you run it from, a `logs` folder and a folder named the same as your project.
+The `dbt init` process will create two folders in the directory you run it from, a `logs` folder and a folder with the same name as your project.
 So in a terminal change to the directory where you want the new dbt project folder created and execute `dbt init`.
 Follow the prompts to create your new project.
 For most of the prompts enter the value appropriate to your environment, but for **database** and **schema** enter the values below:

 * Enter a name for your project (letters, digits, underscore): `<project name>`
 * Which database would you like to use? ...
 Enter a number: `[1] snowflake`